Is it safe to travel to Mexico? Your helpful health and safety guide

 • Be aware when using taxis and travel only in official taxis (license plate number will start with A or B).
 Travelers have been robbed when using taxis hailed from the street.

-• In most cities it is safer to use ride-share apps such as Uber and Cabify than to hail a taxi.
+• In most cities it's safer to use ride-share apps like Uber than to hail a taxi.

-• Do not hitchhike or accept rides from strangers.
+• Don't hitchhike or accept rides from strangers.

 • If driving, only travel during daylight hours and drive via toll roads (cuota).